Emotions and leadership

 And what insight is helpful to overcome the stress?

 Know yourself and use all three styles

 It's normal that emotions happen and affect workplace interactions.
 Each of the three broad emotional styles is a great asset, and each also has potential to derail us in times of stress.
-Knowing ourselves helps us to manage our own emotions.
-It also helps us understand where others might be coming from, and helps us recognise that behind seemingly unexplainable behaviour might be emotions that on another occasion would be a real asset.
+Knowing ourselves helps us to manage our own emotions; we use emotions as data that tells us if our needs are not being met, or our values challenged.
+Using emotions also helps us understand where others might be coming from, and helps us recognise that behind seemingly unexplainable behaviour might be emotions that on another occasion would be a real asset.
 Learning to be flexible and use all three emotional styles in different circumstances is key to successfully managing emotions in the workplace.